openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 * A demonstration Open edX course
 * Open edX Search

-..
-Fullstack and native also include the following Open edX components:

-* Open edX Analytics Data API.
-* Open edX Insights.
-* Certificates
-* XQueue, the queuing server that uses `RabbitMQ`_ for external graders.

 Analytics devstack also includes the following Open edX components:

-* Open edX Analytics Data API.
+* Open edX Analytics Data API
-* Open edX Insights.
+* Open edX Insights
 * The components needed to run the Open edX Analytics Pipeline.
 This is the primary extract, transform, and load (ETL) tool that extracts and analyzes data from the other Open edX services.